dougy147/NB6VAC/README.md

 Getting root access requires to build a custom flashable firmware.
 Here I describe how to proceed to build your own (I can share you mine if you ask).

 1. Identify the current firmware version installed on your router, and [download it](#Available-firmwares).
-I'll proceed with `4.0.45d`.
+I'll proceed with `NB6VAC-MAIN-R4.0.45d`.

-2. Official firmwares come with WFI tags ("whole flash image" tags).
-Those tags are used for the CRC check: if they don't match the content of the firmware, flash is aborted.
-WFI tags are located at the end of the file (last `20` bytes), and are read and extracted (i.e. removed) before flashing.
-Let's remove them from our firmware file:
+2. Remove WFI tags from the firmware file:

 ```console
 $ FIRMWARE_SIZE=$(du -b NB6VAC-MAIN-R4.0.45d | awk '{print $1}')
 $ dd if=NB6VAC-MAIN-R4.0.45d of=custom-firmware.bin count=$(( FIRMWARE_SIZE - 20 )) bs=1
 ```

-3. At the moment, we are forced to keep the original JFFS2 partition (containing bootloader and encrypted kernel).
+3. At the moment, we are forced to keep the original JFFS2 partition (containing bootloader and authenticated kernel).
 It is located before the first UBI partition.
 Let's separate the JFFS2 and UBI partition:

 ```console